-(a) "Eligible Employee" means any regular full-time or regular part-time benefited employee hired by the City before July 1, 2007, and who actively participates in and contributes to the CalPERS Retirement System, and who will be entitled, when eligible, to receive a retirement allowance from CalPERS.

-- (b) "Retired Employee" or "Retiree" is a regular full-time or regular part-time benefited City employee hired before July 1, 2007 who retires from the City and thereafter receives a retirement allowance from CalPERS.
-Retirement includes service retirement or disability retirement from the City of Rohnert Park. - (c) "Employees Hired on or After July 1, 2007" means any regular full time or regular part-time benefited employee hired by the City on or after July 1, 2007, and who actively participates in and contributes to the CalPERS Retirement System, and who will be entitled, when eligible, to receive a retirement allowance from CalPERS.
-Employees Hired on or After July 1, 2007 are entitled to the retiree health benefit set forth in Section 7.19 4 below. - (d) "Continuous City service" is defined as being continuous regular full-time or regular part-time benefited City employment for calculating length of continuous service and service credit.
+- (a) "Eligible Employee" means any regular full-time or regular part-time benefited employee hired by the City before July 1, 2007, and who actively participates in and contributes to the CalPERS Retirement System, and who will be entitled, when eligible, to receive a retirement allowance from CalPERS. - (b) "Retired Employee" or "Retiree" is a regular full-time or regular part-time benefited City employee hired before July 1, 2007 who retires from the City and thereafter receives a retirement allowance from CalPERS.
+Retirement includes service retirement or disability retirement from the City of Rohnert Park. - (c) "Continuous City service" is defined as being continuous regular full-time or regular part-time benefited City employment for calculating length of continuous service and service credit.
 Part-time (non-benefited) employment and approved unpaid leaves will not be used in calculating length of continuous service under this section.
-Any separation from City employment will void any previous accrual towards length of continuous service for purposes of this section, unless otherwise waived by the City Manager and due to extenuating circumstances.
-Layoffs with subsequent restoration and approved City paid leaves do not constitute separation from City service (and therefore will not void any previous accrual towards length of continuous service) for the purpose of this section.
+Any separation from City employment will void any previous accrual towards length of continuous service for purposes of this section, unless otherwise waived by the City